✏️ Updated on 1st September 2021

 Before going down the Olympic road, I’ll quickly highlight another change to the Association of Surfing Professionals (ASP).

-In late 2012, the ASP was bought out and eventually rebranded as the World Surfing League (WSL) in 2015.
+In late 2012, the ASP was bought out and three years later rebranded as the World Surfing League (WSL).
 The organisation maintained its position as the centralised body for the sport and continued to oversee key product areas including; World Championship tours, Qualifying Series, Big Wave Tour, Big Wave Awards, World Longboard Championships and the World Junior Championships.

 The reason behind the WSL rebrand was, in short, to make it easier to sell to sponsors.